Oscar Wong / Moment / Getty Images

 If you’re growing a business and need to make substantial purchases, such as a big order for inventory, you may find the higher credit limits on business cards come in handy.

-3. A business credit card’s rewards and perks are pegged to business purchases
+3. A business credit card’s rewards and perks are meant for business purchases

-With a consumer credit card, rewards points are often pegged to typical purchases you make for living expenses, such as spending at supermarkets and drugstores.
+Consumer credit cards are designed to provide rewards on the typical purchases you make for living expenses, such as spending at supermarkets and drugstores.
 Similarly, business credit cards reward typical business purchases, such as airline tickets, office supplies and technology.
 Using a business credit card will help you maximize those rewards.

 If you run a consulting business and spend in a variety of categories, a simple, flat-rate 2 percent cash back card such as the Capital One Spark Cash Plus might work well for you, for example.
 But an e-commerce business may do better with the Ink Business Cash® Credit Card, which earns 5 percent cash back on the first $25,000 spent on internet, office supplies, cable and phone services each year.